-In 1516, prince Jan II the Good removed the Franciscans from the monastery, and in their place brought the Bernardines.
-In 1605, the church and monastery were taken over again by the Franciscans.
-Ten years later, the objects burnt down and further destruction was caused by the Thirty Years War.
-Once again, the church and monastery were rebuilt in 1646.
-During the Swedish Deluge, in the years 1655-1656, the chancery of king Jan Kazimierz was in the monastery.
-In the refectory on November 30, 1655, the royal proclamation was called to call upon the Polish nation to rise against the Swedes.
+In 1605, the church and the monastery were again taken by the Franciscans – Minorites, who came with the consent of Emperor Rudolf II from the Kraków province.
+Ten years later, the buildings burned down, and further destruction resulted during the 30-year War, during which the monks were banished and buildings plundered.
+Once again the church and friary were rebuilt in 1646, unfortunately introducing Baroque elements to the Gothic buildings.
+During the Swedish invasion in the years 1655-1656, the office of the Polish king Jan Kazimierz could function in the renovated friary.
+In the monastery refectory on November 30, 1655 a royal universal was proclaimed calling for the Polish nation to rise against the Swedes.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.

 Jasiński A.S., Tonkowicz J., Kościół i klasztor oo. franciszkanów w Opolu, Opole 2011.

 Kozaczewska-Golasz H., Halowe kościoły z XIV wieku na Śląsku, Wrocław 2013.

 Popłonyk U., Opole, Warszawa 1970.